 |38 - 42||0.7||2.8|

 |48 - 52||1.3||5.2|

 |68 or more||3.0||12.0|

 For hearing loss in one ear only you will receive a smaller disability award.
 If you have hearing loss in both ears, the disability for each ear is established separately and then added together.
-The percentage of disability is higher for the ear that is the "least affected" (in other words, the ear that hears better).
-That is because hearing loss in both ears is considered much more of a disability than hearing loss in one ear.

 A loss of 28 dB (decibels) in both ears would result in an award of 1.5 percent of total disability (0.3 percent plus 1.2 percent).